tcab/pagestest/docs/index.md

 ## SVG

-trying to get proper svg by uploading the image to github into the images folder and then finding the raw url - I don't think this will work
+trying to get proper svg by uploading the image to github into the images folder and then finding the raw url - this doesn't work

 ![mvc-a-architecture](https://raw.githubusercontent.com/tcab/pagestest/master/docs/images/mvc-a-architecture.svg)

 try again adding `?sanitize=true` as per [this post(https://github.community/t5/How-to-use-Git-and-GitHub/Embedding-a-SVG/td-p/2192)]:

 ![mvc-a-architecture](https://raw.githubusercontent.com/tcab/pagestest/master/docs/images/mvc-a-architecture.svg?sanitize=true)

+works!

+## changing SVG

+once the file is in github it will have a raw link and that won't change when you update it.
+Nice.
+But will the pages site re-render the site correctly with the updated image or will it aggressively cache, like it does when you include svg file in regular readme in regular github pages?